IN THIS SECTION:

-IF YOU DON’T MAKE A WILL
+WHAT HAPPENS IF I DON’T MAKE A WILL?

 Who gets your estate if you do not have a Will?

-Contrary to popular belief, the government does not grab everything, but they have written a will for you.
+Contrary to popular belief, the government does not grab everything, but they have written a Will for you.
 It goes like this:

 - If you leave a surviving spouse, but no children, your spouse gets it all.